-As of December 31, 2021, we had approximately \$4.9 million in current liabilities.
-Approximately \$2.5 million of our current liabilities outstanding were to our vendors, which we have historically paid down in the normal course of our business, and accrued payroll.
-Patient deposits accounted for approximately \$321,000 of our current liabilities.
-The current portion of notes payable by us accounted for approximately \$254,000 of our current liabilities.
-The current portion of our liability to issue common stock accounted for approximately \$338,000 of our current liabilities.
-The current portion of our operating lease liability accounted for approximately \$1.5 million of our current liabilities.
+As of December 31, 2022, we had approximately \$3.7 million in current liabilities.
+Approximately \$1.7 million of our current liabilities outstanding were to our vendors, which we have historically paid down in the normal course of our business and accrued payroll.
+Patient deposits accounted for approximately \$242,000 of our current liabilities.
+The current portion of notes payable by us accounted for approximately \$52,000 of our current liabilities.
+The current portion of notes payable by us accounted for approximately \$52,000 of our current liabilities.
+The current portion of our finance lease obligations accounted for approximately \$20,000 of our current liabilities.
+The current portion of our operating lease liability accounted for approximately \$1.4 million of our current liabilities.

-As of December 31, 2021, we had an accumulated deficit of \$28.2 million.
+As of December 31, 2022, we had an accumulated deficit of \$46.5 million.
 We anticipate that we will need to raise additional capital to fund future operations.
 However, we may be unable to raise additional funds or enter into such arrangements when needed or favorable terms, or at all, which would have a negative impact on our financial condition and could force us to delay, limit, reduce or terminate our development or acquisition activity.
 Failure to receive additional funding could also cause us to cease operations, in part or in full.
 Furthermore, even if we believe we have sufficient funds for our current of future operating plans, we may seek additional capital due to favorable market conditions or strategic considerations.
 Our management team has determined that our financial condition raises substantial doubt as to our ability to continue as a going concern.